UPCI and UPMC CancerCenter Council

 Mr. Isler has been an elementary school teacher, daycare teacher, and administrator of a multi service program for children.
 He completed his undergraduate studies at Saint Vincent College and graduate studies at the University of Pittsburgh.
 He is married and the father of an adult son.

-From 1974 to 1978, Mr. Kassling held various operating and strategic planning positions with Clark Equipment Company.
-Previous to 1974, he was an early member of the Boston Consulting Group, served as an officer in the United States Navy, and was a first line supervisor in machining and assembly for Parker Hannifin Corporation.
+Mr. Kassling held various operating and strategic planning positions from 1974 to 1978 with Clark Equipment Company.
+In addition, he was an early member of the Boston Consulting Group, served as an officer in the United States Navy, and was a first line supervisor in machining and assembly for Parker Hannifin Corporation.

-Mr. Kassling holds a Master of Business Administration degree from the University of Chicago and a Bachelor of Science degree in industrial management from Purdue University.
-He received an honorary doctoral degree from Purdue University in 2005.
+Mr. Kassling holds a Master of Business Administration degree from the University of Chicago and a Bachelor of Science degree in industrial management from Purdue University in West Lafayette, Ind.
+He also received an honorary doctoral degree from Purdue University in 2005.

-Mr. Kassling also served as a board member with Aearo Corporation, Commercial Intertech, Dravo, and Scientific Atlanta.
-He is also a former trustee of Shadyside Academy, La Roche College, the advisory board member of the Krannert School of Business of Purdue University, and the Historical Society of Western Pennsylvania.
+Mr. Kassling served as a board member with Aearo Corporation Commercial, Intertech, Dravo, Scientific Atlanta and SmartOps Corporation.
+He is also a former trustee of Shadyside Academy, La Roche College, the advisory board of the Krannert School of Business of Purdue University, and the Historical Society of Western Pennsylvania.

 Mario Lemieux achieved yet another first in his Hall of Fame career in 2009 when he became the first person to win a Stanley Cup as both an owner and a player.
 The Penguins’ cup championship fulfilled a dream Mr. Lemieux began in September 1999, when he led a group of investors who brought the franchise out of bankruptcy.